checkly/docs.checklyhq.com/site/content/docs/groups/variables.md

 cli: true
 ---

-Similar to setting variables at the account level, you can set variables at the group level.
-For browser checks, you can even set variables at the check level!
+Similar to setting environment variables and secrets at the account level, you can set them at the group level.
+For browser and multistep checks, you can even set variables at the check level.
+See [browser check environment variables and secrets](/docs/browser-checks/variables) for more details.

 ## Variable hierarchy